anjijava16/pulse-clinic/README.md

 *TODO:*

+* Add more security features (Like READ-ONLY analysis and form for example)
 * Add multi-languages support
 * Add unit tests
 * Re factor maaaany parts, since they are really dirty ;)